d-krupke/AlgBench/README.md

 - Create a separate folder for every study.
 - Add a README.md into each folder that describes the study.
 At least describe in a sentence, who created this study when in which context.
-- Have separated, numerated files for preparing, runing, processing, checking, and evaluating the study.
+- Have separated, numerated files for preparing, running, processing, checking, and evaluating the study.
 - Extract a simplified pandas table from the database with only the important data (e.g., stdout or environment information are only necessary for debugging